adaltas/node-csv-docs/src/documents/transform/index.html.md

 In synchronous mode, you may simply return the altered data or throw an error.
 In asynchronous mode, you must call the provided callback with 2 arguments, the error if any and the altered data.

+Using the asynchronous mode present the advantage that more than one record may be emitted per transform callback.

 ## Array versus objects